matze/vim-move/README.md

 *NOTE*

-Both `g:move_key_modifier` and `g:move_key_modifier_visualmode` default to 'A' for backwards compatibility with previous versions of vim-move
+Both `g:move_key_modifier` and `g:move_key_modifier_visualmode` default to 'A' for backwards compatibility with previous versions of vim-move.

 ## License